Srujana-Vaddi/FUTURE_ML_02/README.md

 ## Future Interns - Machine Learning Task 2

 ## Overview

-This project is an NLP (Natural Language Processing) and Machine Learning based system developed as part of the Future Interns ML Internship Task 2.
+This project use NLP(Natural Language Processing) and Machine Learning.This project builds a system with mix of these two technologies..

-The system automatically classifies customer support tickets into different categories and predicts the priority level of the tickets.
+This system erases the conflicts faced by the customer support tickets by classifying tickets based on categories and predicts the priority

 ---

 # Features

-- Text preprocessing using NLP
+- Text preprocessing using NLP(access the ticket text)
 - Stopwords removal
-- TF-IDF Vectorization
+- TF-IDF Vectorization(converts text to numbers)
 - Ticket category prediction
-- Priority tagging system
+- Priority tagging system(assigning priority)
 - Data visualization
 - Machine Learning model training and evaluation

 ---

 # Technologies Used

 - Python
 - Pandas
 - NumPy
 - Scikit-learn
-- NLTK
+- NLTK(Natural Language ToolKit
 - Matplotlib

 ---